DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/README.md

 ```

 ### My parameters are not registered on Live Objects ###
-As decribed above, it can happen if you have a large number of parameters.
+Same reason as above, it can happen if you have a large number of parameters.
 You need to allocate more room by modifying the value in the **'LiveObjects.h'** file at line 7:
 ```c++
 #define PAYLOAD_DEVMGT_SIZE 256
 ```